15 min read

 He was eight again.

-He knew he was eight again, not because anyone told him, but because the knowing was simply there, plugged into him like a cord into a socket, humming.
+He knew he was eight again.
+Not because anyone told him, but because the knowing was there, plugged into him like a cord into a socket.
 The apartment was the apartment.
-The box fan turned in the corner, doing its tick-tick-tick-CLICK, and the sound was wrong somehow, the rhythm not quite right, like a heart with a funny valve.
+The box fan turned in the corner, doing its tick-tick-tick-CLICK, and the sound was wrong somehow, the rhythm not quite right, like a heart with a diseased valve.
 He'd heard that sound a thousand times.
 A million times.
 He would hear it forever.

 The heat was the heat of something alive.